bunnybooboo/learning-path/rust/rust-essentials/notes.md

 I've gone for Rust installed via Rustup.
 It's Rust-lang's version manager.
 It allows me to have stable and nightly installed and instantly switchable.
 Added to this is the possibility of using specific versions for specific builds.
 Great tool for development.

-As I'm using Arch Linux the terminal command to install Rustup is `sudo pacman -Sy rustup`.
-For other version head over to https://github.com/rust-lang-nursery/rustup.rs
+As I'm using [Arch Linux](https://www.archlinux.org/) the terminal command to install Rustup is `sudo pacman -Sy rustup`.
+For other versions head [HERE](https://github.com/rust-lang-nursery/rustup.rs)

-Rust uses a similar compilation method to C (clang) where you would `make` >> `install` >> execute.
+Rust uses a similar compilation method to C ([Clang](https://en.wikipedia.org/wiki/Clang)) where you would `make` >> `install` >> execute.
 The one for Rust is called rustc, where you write >> compile >> execute.

 Rust is not a new language.
 It's innovative but not reinventing the wheel.
 It's taking may of the good parts of other languages and upping the game.

 ### Package and Dependency Manager - Cargo

-Rust uses a package and dependency manager called Cargo.
-This in my brain at least is starting to building something more along the lines of Ruby Gems.
-I've done a rather brief tutorial on Ruby on Rails so excuse my ignorance if I've technically not got that right.
+Rust uses a package and dependency manager called [Cargo](http://doc.crates.io/).
+This in my brain at least is starting to building something more along the lines of [Ruby Gems](https://rubygems.org/) and [NPM](https://www.npmjs.com/).
+I've done a rather brief tutorial on [Ruby on Rails](http://rubyonrails.org/) so excuse my ignorance if I've technically got that incorrect.
 Please feel free to correct me in any of my writings!
 Cargo is evoked using `cargo new` >> `cargo build` >> `cargo run`.
 It even has your back by creating a binary file by adding `--bin` to the 'new' process. i.e. you would evoke using `cargo new your_unicorn_project --bin`

 ## Using Variables and Types